cortex-lab/phy/docs/quickstart.md

 For a longer comparison, press `V` first.
 Merge View keeps the candidates staged while you continue exploring Similarity View.
 Its status shows exactly how many clusters `G` will merge.
 After `G`, Merge mode closes and the merged result becomes the sole Cluster View selection, ready to assign to `good`, `mua`, or `noise`.
+The Cluster View filter is cleared, its sort is preserved, and the result is scrolled into view.
 Press `V` again if it needs another merge.
 Before the commit, `V` or closing Merge View cancels without changing the clustering.
 Reopening uses the same dock and restores its previous placement and size. `Ctrl+Z` directly undoes the latest commit and restores its pre-merge workspace.

 If the Template GUI dataset includes an AIND/SpikeInterface format-version 2